Fitting for Length

 golfer's gender (and height, if it's unusual), and taking a hot guess.

-This gives a decent fit (perhaps not ideal, but acceptable) to at least
+This gives a decent fit (perhaps not ideal, but acceptable)

 half the population.
 But that's hardly a desirable "design method"; the